azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 Along with input parameter, you can check for below options
 <br/>**Enable OMS Logging:** Switch to enable this task to publish SVT evalution results to an OMS workspace.
 Steps to configure OMS credential are explained in Step-4
 <br/>**Aggregate Control Status:** Switch to aggregate the SVTs control output.
 When this is turned off it would show all the failed individual controls in the task summary output.
+<br/>**Do not auto-update AzSDK:** Switch to toggle auto update of AzSDK and required AzureRM modules on the build server.
+Keep this un-checked for Hosted VS2017 and while using SVT task fot the first time.
 <br/>**Use Preview Modules of AzSDK:** Switch to toggle use of preview drop of AzSDK SVTs.
 By default it is configured to use latest bits of AzSDK.
 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameter_for_Task.png)